Africa is not for sissies

 Hippo vs Pick-Up Truck

 Whoopsie-daisy!
 It appears this hippo was in no mood to be interrupted while it was out for its leisurely 6am stroll.
 While hippos are usually only territorial in the water, it’s clear this fella has a particular affinity for this bridge and a particular dislike for pick-ups.
-After charging the vehicle, it chomped down on the bonnet and then realised that perhaps steel isn’t the best breakfast meat and casually strolled on… bye Felicia!
+After charging the vehicle, it chomped down on the bonnet and then realised that perhaps steel isn’t the best breakfast meal and casually strolled on… bye Felicia!

 Gorilla vs John